bsautner/com.nimbits/README.md

 ## Project Structure

-- nimbits_core: core project containing the guts of nimbits server
+- `nimbits_core`: core project containing the guts of nimbits server
-- nimbits_server: an implementation of nimbits_core for J2EE servers like jetty or tomcat with an embedded H2 Database
+- `nimbits_server`: an implementation of nimbits_core for J2EE servers like jetty or tomcat with an embedded H2 Database
-- nimbits_gae: an implementation of nimbits_core for Google App Engine
+- `nimbits_gae`: an implementation of nimbits_core for Google App Engine
-- nimbits_io: the java client and wrapper for the API and the object model
+- `nimbits_io`: the java client and wrapper for the API and the object model
-- samples - various samples that use nimbits io or other clients to interact with the server
+- `samples` - various samples that use nimbits io or other clients to interact with the server